robt1019/myware/apps/physics-simulator/physics-simulator.md

   - Just deploy client code to start with - Use React - make some hello world shit
   - use semantic release to automate all the shit
   - tag hello world generated app with a version and deploy it using semantic release and Travis

+Step 2)
+  - First visualisation - unit circle?
+With trigonometric identities etc. on it.